TechAtikiN/the-go-brewery/5-concurrency-in-go/README.md

 ## Race conditions 🏁

-Race conditions occur when multiple goroutines access shared data at the same time while at least one of them is modifying it.
+Race conditions occur when multiple goroutines access shared data at the same time, while at least one of them is modifying it.
 The outcome of this can be unpredictable and difficult to debug.

 We can use the `-race` flag while running or testing our Go code to detect race conditions.